Work continues to fill huge sinkhole in Fukuoka

 FUKUOKA, Nov.
 9, Kyodo

-Construction workers continued work in the southwestern Japan city of Fukuoka on Wednesday to fill in a huge sinkhole that opened up the previous day beneath a major road downtown.
+Construction workers on Wednesday continued to fill in a huge sinkhole that opened up the previous day beneath a major road in the southwestern Japan city of Fukuoka.

 The Fukuoka city government plans to fill the 30-meter-long, 27-meter-wide hole with special soil that includes cement so that it solidifies easily.
 About 7,000 cubic meters of soil are required, according to the city government.

-The collapse, which is believed to have happened in connection with ongoing construction work on a subway line extension, occurred around 5:15 a.m.
-Tuesday at a crossing near Hakata station in the prefectural capital.
+The collapse, which is believed to have happened in connection with ongoing construction work for a subway line extension, occurred around 5:15 a.m.
+Tuesday at a crossing near Hakata Station in the prefectural capital.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.